-VOV.VN - Prime Minister Pham Minh Chinh on March 1 signed a decision to establish seven inspection teams to review and resolve difficulties and obstacles related to key transportation projects, aiming to achieve the target of 3,000 km of expressways in 2025.
+VOV.VN - Prime Minister Pham Minh Chinh on March 1 signed a decision on the establishment of seven inspection teams to review and resolve difficulties and obstacles related to key transportation projects, aiming to achieve the target of 3,000 km of expressways in 2025.

 Prime Minister Pham Minh Chinh inspected the implementation of some expressway projects in the central provinces of Khanh Hoa, Phu Yen, and Binh Dinh on April 29.